shootthesound/comfyUI-Realtime-Lora/README.md

 No config files to edit, no command line.
 Just connect images and go.

-If this node saves you time or helps your workflow, consider [buying me a coffee](https://buymeacoffee.com/lorasandlenses).
+If this node saves you time or helps your workflow, consider [buying me a coffee](https://buymeacoffee.com/lorasandlenses) — supporters get early access to new features.
 Due to family circumstances I'm short on work right now, which is partly why I've had the time to build this.
-Donations are genuinely appreciated and help me keep developing this tool.
-There will be options for early access to new features for supporters.
+Donations genuinely help me keep developing this tool.

 **Personal note:** I think SDXL is due for a revival.
 It trains fast, runs on reasonable hardware, and the results are solid.
 For quick iteration - testing a concept before committing to a longer train, locking down a subject for consistency, or even training on first and last frames for Wan video work - SDXL hits a sweet spot that newer models don't always match.
 Sometimes the "old" tool is still the right one.